-The time spent in the operating theatre is dependent on the amount of fat and glandular tissue that your surgeon needs to remove.
+The time spent in the operating theatre is dependent on the amount of fat and glandular tissue that your doctor needs to remove.
 Usually, you can expect your male breast reduction to take between one and three hours to complete.

 How painful is the procedure?

 A male breast reduction at Cosmos Clinic is performed under sedation and local anaesthesia, so you should not feel any pain during the procedure.
-If you experience any pain or discomfort during your recovery, you can alleviate this with medication prescribed by your surgeon.
+If you experience any pain or discomfort during your recovery, you can alleviate this with medication prescribed by your doctor.

 When will I notice my gynecomastia surgery results?

 You will likely notice an improvement in your chest contour immediately after surgery.
 However, there will be some post-operative swelling, and your full results will not appear until this subsides.
 Your results will improve gradually over the next three to six months, after which all swelling should have fully subsided.

 Scarring is an inevitable part of any invasive procedure.
 Despite this, it is rare to experience significant scarring after gynecomastia surgery.
 This is because your liposuction incisions are only small, and your doctor will endeavour to hide them in the natural contours of your chest.

 Your gynecomastia results should be permanent, although future weight gain, hormonal imbalances or use of recreational drugs may trigger new growth of breast tissue.
 Given this, you should address any underlying conditions causing your gynecomastia before considering surgery.